Skip to content

 4. wrapping paper from waste paper

 Schrenzpapier is a technical term from the mail order business and refers to wrapping paper made from unsorted waste paper.
-It is particularly cost-effective and is usually also offered on rolls.
-By generously crumpling the packing paper, you can also quickly fill larger voids in your parcel in an environmentally friendly way, keeping your goods in place in the box.
-A simple but extremely sustainable filling material for parcels.
+It is Particularly inexpensive and is usually also offered on rolls.
+By generously crumpling the wrapping paper, you can also fill larger cavities in your package quickly and in an environmentally friendly way, thus keeping your goods in place in the box.
+A simple but extremely sustainable filling material for packages.

 You can order rolls of Schrenzpapier here*